surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

-Prepare the Ec2 to run Powershell script:<br/>
+7. Prepare the Ec2 to run Powershell script:<br/>
-1. Open Windows Powershell ISE <br/>
+* Open Windows Powershell ISE <br/>

-2. Set-AWSCredential `<br/>
+* Set-AWSCredential `<br/>
                  -AccessKey {access-key} `<br/>
                  -SecretKey {secret-key} `<br/>
                  -StoreAs default<br/>
+   *Note: Adding CLI credentials is just for prototype purpose.
+Better strategy to apply temporary tokens should be used in production enviornment.*

- 3. Save and Run below Powershell script from a on-asg instanc and which is directory joined e like **inst-golden**<br/>
+8. Save and Run below Powershell script from a on-asg instanc and which is directory joined e like **inst-golden**<br/>

 ### Windows Powershell Script: